Sword Advice for UK Police & Lawyers

 My Services

 I would prefer that my services in this field were not required, but it is clear from the number of requests that I get that they are.
+I do not want to see people charged with offences where none have been committed.
+It is a waste of public resources and causes a lot of undue stress to innocent people.

 I know that police budgets are tight and I want to help the police and innocent people, and so I provide a pro bono/free service for police, responding as quickly and helpfully as my schedule allows.